People

 Ben Doyle

 Ben is friendly and approachable and can explain complex legal matters in simple terms.
-He is happy to have a chat about a case before accepting formal instructions.

 Further information